aquasecurity/trivy-action/README.md

 See this for more details: https://docs.github.com/en/actions/learn-github-actions/expressions#always

 ### Using Trivy to scan your Git repo
 It's also possible to scan your git repos with Trivy's built-in repo scan.
 This can be handy if you want to run Trivy as a build time check on each PR that gets opened in your repo.
-This helps you identify potential vulnerablites that might get introduced with each PR.
+This helps you identify potential vulnerabilities that might get introduced with each PR.

 If you have [GitHub code scanning](https://docs.github.com/en/github/finding-security-vulnerabilities-and-errors-in-your-code/about-code-scanning) available you can use Trivy as a scanning tool as follows:
 ```yaml